Section 4 - Initial Configuration

 After a few minutes you should start to get a reply like this;

-Once you are logged in you will see a screen displaying the current version of the Mutiny system installed on your appliance.
+Once you are logged in you will see a screen with tabs to change some of the system settings for the appliance.

-Click on the [Network Configuration] button to load the next page.
+Click on the [Network] button to load the next page.

 Change the IP address, subnet mask and default gateway for eth1 to the addresses you wish to use on your network.
 Click [update] to save the changes.